 For instance, males are shown more in adverts than women are.
 On the other end of the spectrum, women appear more in revealing adverts than men.
-Very often brands fail to include all members of the society yet expect everyone to purchase their products or services the same.
+Very often brands fail to include all members of society yet expect everyone to purchase their products or services the same.

 So where do you begin?

 Culture!
 That’s where.
 Dedicate your resources and research on understanding the political, social, and economic views of your target market.

 Understand their challenges.
 This will mean immersing yourself in their world and putting yourself into their shoes.

 This in turn will equip you with the information necessary to create adverts that appeal to customers and that will offend them.